JacksonKuo/blog/_posts/2025-1-5-jekyll-drafts.markdown

 1. Set the `--unpublished`switch:
     * `bundle exec jekyll serve --unpublished`
-2. To create a local post, but not display
+2. To create a local post, but not display the post
     * `published: false`
     * set the `date: 2025-xx-xx` to a day far in the future.
 Jekyll will not display posts with a future date.
 This way you can create as many local drafts as you want, without making a mess of the local blog
 3. To toggle displaying the draft locally, change the date to the current day.